 2. Assess the Weather and Climate Risks Early:

-1. Firstly, Make sure it’s not hurricane season if you plan to visit the beach.
+1. Firstly, make sure it’s not hurricane season if you plan to visit the beach.

-2. If you’re planning a trip to the mountains.Look for wildfire risks all through the summer months.
+2. If you’re planning a trip to the mountains.
+Look for wildfire risks throughout the summer months.

 3. Check if the location frequently experiences heatwaves if you enjoy taking city getaways.